logdna/logdna-agent/README.md

 }
 ```

-And you'll see your event log messages appear on the LogDNA dashboard.
+And you'll see your event log messages appear on the LogDNA webapp.

 ## How it Works